This project is dedicated to the loving memory of Sara Terry 1955-2025

 🌐

-Sara Terry is an award-winning documentary photographer and filmmaker, and a member of VII photo agency, who is best known for her work as a post-conflict storyteller.
+Sara Terry (1955–2025) was an award-winning documentary photographer and filmmaker, and a member of VII photo agency, who is best known for her work as a post-conflict storyteller.

 No short bio (yet)